-- The HTI-2 Proposed Rule Task Force 2024 held 22 public meetings in FY24. - The HITAC approved and transmitted 143 recommendations to the Assistant Secretary for Technology Policy/National Coordinator for Health Information Technology in September 2024. - The recommendations: - Supported the adoption of USCDI v4 and other proposed standard changes with some modifications. - Provided comments on the public health certification criteria. - Supported the information blocking enhancements. - Provided feedback on the TEFCA provisions.
+- The HTI-2 Proposed Rule Task Force 2024 held 22 public meetings in FY24. - The HITAC approved and transmitted 143 recommendations to the National Coordinator in September 2024. - The recommendations: - Supported the adoption of USCDI v4 and other proposed standard changes with some modifications. - Provided comments on the public health certification criteria. - Supported the information blocking enhancements. - Provided feedback on the TEFCA provisions.